The Pyramids of Scotland: Wonderful Cairngorms Walk

 There are plenty of spaces here which are big enough to park campers and motorhomes.

-Balmoral Car park fees can be paid by cash or card, as follows:
+Balmoral Car Park fees (paid by cash or card) are as follows:

 There are other parking options near Royal Lochnagar Distillery, however, these fill up faster.
 Parking here would save you around 20 minutes of walking time in each direction.